 To enable Cribl LogStream to start at boot time with systemd, you need to run the boot-start command.
-If the user that you want to run LogStreams does not exist, create it prior to executing.
-E.g., running LogStream as user charlize on boot:
+Make sure you first create any user you want to specify to run LogStream.
+E.g., to run LogStream on boot as existing user cribl, you'd use:

+'''

-sudo \$CRIBL_HOME/bin/cribl boot-start enable -m systemd -u charlize
+sudo $CRIBL_HOME/bin/cribl boot-start enable -m systemd -u cribl

+'''

-This will install a unit file (as below) and start Cribl LogStream at boot time as user charlize.
+This will install a unit file (as below) and start Cribl LogStream at boot time as user cribl.
 A -configDir option can be used to specify where to install the unit file.
 If not specified, this location defaults to /etc/systemd/system.